PratapSinghAkash/Cab-Booking-System/README.md

-# Cab-Booking-System
+# CabBooking
-This website is made from HTML ,CSS and PHP,MYSQL
+by using html,css,js,php,mysql and bootstrap